oasisprotocol/wallet/README.md

 Translating: We have [Transifex] to easily contribute translations.

-Development: ROSE Wallet uses [react-i18next] for internationalization.
+Development: Oasis ROSE Wallet uses [react-i18next] for internationalization.
 You can simply use the [useTranslation hook] inside your components to add additional translation-ready strings.
 You can then export the new keys to the [English translation.json] by running `yarn run extract-messages`.

 Updating from [Transifex]: [English translation.json] is set as an automatically